Discover more from The Hartmann Report

 Which brings us to today.

-Aside from Clarence Thomas’ corrupt relationship with Crow, his wife has also benefited from a half-million dollars from Crow for her political activities as well as actively participating in a seditious conspiracy to overthrow the government of the United States.
+Aside from Clarence Thomas’ corrupt relationship with Crow, his wife has also benefited from a half-million dollars from Crow for her political activities as well as her apparently actively participating in a seditious conspiracy to overthrow the government of the United States.

 Instead of trying to impeaching Thomas — an almost impossible lift, given the composition of today’s Senate — the Biden administration and Democrats in the Senate would be better served investigating Ginni’s corruption and attempted sedition.